 11. One last thing that I don’t do, unfortunately, but I will try to change this.
 I should add instructions on how to wash and press the bag.
 I do this, but only verbally, but I think it is not enough.

 If you have trouble in choosing fabrics for your bags, here is how I usually do this.

 When I see a beautiful fabric (with a floral or geometric pattern), usually I buy 1/2 yard.
 If I love it immensely, I buy more!
 This will be the main fabric of the bag, usually for the front panel.

 Most of the time I use only two fabrics for my bags, so the other fabric must complement the main fabric, but it should not draw attention to it.
 Usually I find this fabric in my stash (think polka dots, stripes, very small scale prints).
 But I always check the entire collection of the main print and if I find something beautiful, I buy that print.

 I use this fabric for the remaining pieces of the bag (the back of the bag, sides, straps…), so I need more and I usually buy 1 yard.

 What color?
 One of the colors of the main print- no exception!
 It could be a lighter or darker tone.
-Do not use a multicolor fabric, if your main fabric already has lots of colors.
+Usually I don’t use a multicolor fabric, if the main fabric already has lots of colors.
 If you are in doubt – less is more!
 Simple fabric (like tone on tone fabric) is better then a busy print with lots of colors.